-This is a fast-paced and challenging environment is ideal for ambitious placement students, looking for UK and international exposure that’s perfectly suited to ambitious placement students.
-Candidates must have a real interest in technology and the use of computer forensics tools and/or analytical techniques to support investigations in the financial services industry and the business world at large.
+This fast-paced and challenging environment is ideal for ambitious placement students, looking for UK and international exposure.
+To succeed here, you’ll need a genuine interest in technology, specifically in using computer forensics tools and analytical techniques to support investigations in the financial services industry and wider business world.

 What work would you get involved in on a day to day basis as a graduate in your team?

 When you are placed within your assigned team you can expect to work on a variety of projects from very early on in your career, helping to provide technical and advisory solutions to our clients.
 In Forensic Technology, your work may involve assisting with the collection of potential evidence from a suspect’s computer, analysing financial data to look for fraudulent transactions, or assisting our investigators to find the ‘smoking gun’ document to crack the case.
 In Financial Crime, you’ll have a more strategic focus, for example examining a client’s financial crime compliance systems and controls and designing change programmes to meet regulatory requirements.

 What learning and development opportunities are on offer to a student joining your service area?

-During your first week on each placement you can expect to spend the majority of your time training.
+During your first few weeks on each placement you can expect to spend the majority of your time training.
 This will be a mixture of e-learning and instructor led courses to equip you with the core skills for each area in which you will be working.
 Following your training you can expect to be working alongside specialists drawn from a wide range of professional and technical backgrounds to build and deliver innovative technology platforms and analytics tools to help our clients address their greatest commercial, legal and regulatory challenges.